 The first region of Hades comprised the Fields of Asphodel (or Asphodel Meadows).
 In the forecourt of the god’s (Hades, from whom the whole of the Underworld is named) palace, the three judges of the Underworld sit to judge every soul that has died and to determine their eternal fate.
 If these souls are neither virtuous nor evil, they are returned to the Fields of Asphodel; if evil or impious are sent to Tartarus, or sent to Elysium with the “blameless heroes”.

 The Asphodel Meadows is a place where the vast majority of the dead dwell forever and exist as “shades” – incorporeal, miserable, mournful, lost souls; without purpose, rational thought, or emotion.
 It was guarded by the three-headed dog Cerberus to prevent them from escaping.
 So the ancients had no hope for a happy future life.
 The dead, both great and insignificant, were confined within the Fields of Asphodel when they died, and all floated around, forever in misery.
-Even the mighty Achilles in Greek mythology, perhaps the greatest hero of them all, languished there, according to Homer.
+Even the mighty Achilles in Greek mythology, one of the mightiest heroes of them all, languished there, according to Homer.

 The Asphodel Meadows is the place conjured up in our minds where, according to the modern English bible versions, departed spirits go upon death; what we’re led to believe by them as “the grave”.
-This is because modern bibles – all of them – leave the Greek word Hades untranslated or mistranslated in the text, thus giving a false idea of what Hades really is.
+This is because most of the modern bibles leave the Greek word Hades untranslated or mistranslated in the text, thus giving a false idea of what Hades really is.

 Tartarus in Greek mythology is a terrifying place.
 The mythographer Apollodorus describes Tartarus as “a gloomy place in Hades as far distant from Earth, as Earth is distant from the sky”.
 It was a horrible prison where ferocious monsters (which abound in Greek mythology) and particularly bad criminals were banished and imprisoned, and where the gods placed their rivals after a war.
 In particular, it is probably more commonly known as the place where the gods of Olympus (the gods commonly known to us today) imprisoned the Titans, from whom they had wrested control of the universe after a ten-year war.
-It was a place of never-ending torment, and closely resembles the Tartarus of the Bible, which will be discussed further shortly.
+It was a place of never-ending torment, and closely resembles the Tartarus of the Bible.

 Elysium, (also known as the Elysian Fields, and the Blessed Isles), was Greek mythology’s version of heaven; it seems to have been a fairly exclusive club at the beginning and not many mortals managed to get there.
 To be sent to Elysium after death, one had to be either related to the gods, or be a great hero.
 The majority of Greeks were just like us – neither particularly good nor particularly evil, humanly speaking (this is not the biblical judgment of humanity, of course) – and were thus sent forever to languish in the Fields of Asphodel.